 In the early days of software development, teams were following the Waterfall software development methodology.
 Software testing came second to last on the list, only before the delivery of the finished product.
 Testers were kept in the dark, validating the features outlined in the requirements document.
 The methodology was ineffective.
 Proof of the ineffectiveness were the overtime hours and the costs that exceeded the budget.

-Agile testing is the result of the worldwide realization that the needs of the enterprise are always changing during the development process.
+But, what is agile testing and why is it important?
+Agile software testing is the result of the worldwide realization that the needs of the enterprise are always changing during the development process.
 Minds change and the product needs to adapt.
 In agile testing, testers are involved directly in the development process so they can detect bugs as early as possible.
 The agile team resolves issues at every stage of the development process, helping the product to be released on time.